X 2 6x 16 0

 Understanding Quadratic Equations

 Before we tackle our specific equation, let's establish a firm understanding of quadratic equations in general.
-A quadratic equation is a second-degree polynomial equation of the form ax² + bx + c = 0, where 'a', 'b', and 'c' are constants, and 'a' is not equal to zero.
+Worth adding: a quadratic equation is a second-degree polynomial equation of the form ax² + bx + c = 0, where 'a', 'b', and 'c' are constants, and 'a' is not equal to zero.
 The solutions to this equation, also known as roots or zeros, represent the x-values where the corresponding parabola intersects the x-axis.

 Methods for Solving Quadratic Equations